utdata/csvkit-nicar/README.md

 All of the results above are in Travis County, which includes Austin.
 What about sales in the suburban counties (Bastrop, Caldwell, Hays, Williamson)?

-We can use "csvgrep" to filter rows based on a pattern or regular expression.
+We can use [csvgrep](http://csvkit.readthedocs.io/en/1.0.2/tutorial/2_examining_the_data.html#csvgrep-find-the-data-you-need) to filter rows based on a pattern or regular expression.
 We'll use a pattern, and we'll start with Bastrop.

 We are basically using the same command as the last one (so you can arrow up to get that) and editing the beginning to include the "csvgrep" part.
 (Pro top: If you up arrow to get the last command, you can then use control-a to put your cursor at the beginning of the command):